Arthur Laurents: Theatre

 According to John Clum, "Laurents was always a mirror of his times.
 Through his best work, one sees a staged history of leftist, gender, and gay politics in the decades after World War II."
-After graduating from Cornell University in 1937, Laurents went to work as a writer for radio drama at CBS in New York.
+After graduating from Cornell University in 1937, Laurents, who was gay, went to work as a writer for radio drama at CBS in New York.
 His military duties during World War II, which consisted of writing training films and radio scripts for Armed Service Force Presents, brought him into contact with some of the best film directors—distinguished director George Cukor directed his first script.
 Laurents's work in radio and film during World War II was an excellent apprenticeship for a budding playwright and screenwriter.
 He also had the good fortune to be based in New York City.
 His first stage play, Home of the Brave, was produced in 1945.
 The sale of the play to a film studio gave Laurents the entrée he needed to become a Hollywood screenwriter though he continued, with mixed success, to write plays.
 The most important of his early screenplays is his adaptation of Rope for Alfred Hitchcock.

 Soon after being discharged from the Army, Laurents met ballerina Nora Kaye, and the two became involved in an on-again, off-again romantic relationship.
 While Kaye was on tour with Fancy Free, Laurents continued to write for the radio but was becoming discontented with the medium.
 In 1962, Laurents directed I Can Get It for You Wholesale, which helped to turn then-unknown Barbra Streisand into a star.
 His next project was the stage musical Anyone Can Whistle, which he directed and for which he wrote the book, but it proved to be an infamous flop.
 He later had success with the musicals Hallelujah, Baby! (written for Lena Horne but ultimately starring Leslie Uggams) and La Cage Aux Folles (1983), which he directed, however Nick & Nora was not successful.

 In 2008, Laurents directed a Broadway revival of Gypsy starring Patti LuPone, and in 2009, he tackled a bilingual revival of West Side Story, with Spanish translations of some dialogue and lyrics by Lin-Manuel Miranda.
 While preparing West Side Story, he noted, "The musical theatre and cultural conventions of 1957 made it next to impossible for the characters to have authenticity."
 Following the production's March 19 opening at the Palace Theatre, Ben Brantley of The New York Times called the translations "an only partly successful experiment" and added, "Mr. Laurents has exchanged insolence for innocence and, as with most such bargains, there are dividends and losses."
-The national tour (2011-2012) was directed by David Saint, who was Laurents' assistant director on the Broadway production.
+The national tour (2011–2012) was directed by David Saint, who was Laurents' assistant director on the Broadway production.
 The Spanish lyrics and dialog were reduced from about 18% of the total to about 10%.